pramsey/crunchyblog/window-1/index.md

 ORDER BY percent;
 ```

 In addition to specific windowing-only functions like `row_number()`, the PostgreSQL aggregate functions can also be used in a windowing mode.
+So we can re-write the query above like this:

 ```sql
 SELECT